keithalewis/math/sum.md

 The not generally unique valuation operators are determined by _deflators_: positive measures that depend only on the information available at each trading time.
-Ross's theory applies to all instruments, not just a bond, stock, and option that Black and Scholes [@BlaSch1973] and Merton [@Mer1973] considered.
+Ross's theory applies to all instruments, not just a bond, stock, and option that [@BlaSch1973] and [@Mer1973] considered.
 His insight was to realize option valuation had nothing to do with probability and used the Hahn-Banach theorem to show prices are constrained by the geometry determined by cash flows.